 After changing a record’s ownership to another user, a user will receive an ‘Access Denied’ error when trying to access that record if the user only has ‘User’ level record privilege to that record.

 For user-owned or team-owned entities, you can share a record with other users or teams.
 To perform this action, the caller must have GrantAccess, ModifyAccess, and RevokeAccess Privileges and access rights on the entity records.

 The cascading rules determine whether related records are shared at the same time.
 For more information, see Entity Relationship Behavior

-Sharing is the way Dynamics 365 for Customer Engagement apps users can give other users access to customer information as needed.
+Sharing is the way Dynamics 365 Customer Engagement (on-premises) users can give other users access to customer information as needed.
 For example, a salesperson might decide to share an opportunity with another salesperson so that they can both track the progress of an important sale.

-A user must have share rights to share customer-related records, such as contacts, accounts, opportunities, cases, and orders, with any other user in Dynamics 365 for Customer Engagement apps.
+A user must have share rights to share customer-related records, such as contacts, accounts, opportunities, cases, and orders, with any other user in Dynamics 365 Customer Engagement (on-premises).
 When a record is shared, you can specify the rights to grant for the shared record.

 The following list describes the rules for sharing records:

 Anyone with share privileges on a record can share it with additional users or teams.

 Anyone with share privileges on a record can set access rights for that record.
 These access rights control how a user who shares a record can access that record.

 Access on a shared record can be set to any access right, for example, read or write.